xwillxu/xwillxu/README.md

 ![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=xwillxu&repo=Python-Arcade-Helping-Code)

 ## Today
-Rained In!
-No school!
-It's Thursday!
-Date Feb 17th, 2022
+Last Day Of School This Week!
+It's Friday!
+Date Feb 18th, 2022
-### FYI: Everything FLOODED!
-Example:
-### Before: A stream
-### After: It's literally a RIVER!
-### Also: There is a stream surrounding a soccer field!
-Like 11 cm deep!

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)